 To Make the Gluten Free Graham Cracker Crust:

-Follow the instructions at the above recipe link and press the dough into the bottom of a 7-1/2 or 8-inch spring form pan.
+Follow the instructions at the above recipe link and press just enough dough into the bottom of a 7-1/2 or 8-inch spring form pan to line it.
 Be sure to press the dough thinly into the corners where the bottom meets the sides of the pan, as well as all of the way up the sides.
+Freeze the remaining dough For a future mini cheesecake.
 Wrap the bottom of the pan in aluminum foil to prevent leakage of butter from the crust as well as preventing water from getting into the cake later during baking.
 Place the pan on a cookie/baking sheet and bake for 15 minutes.
 Remove from the oven and allow to cool on a metal rack.

 To Make the Filling: